-• Any apparel or footwear that would damage school property.
+Any apparel or footwear that would damage school property.

 If the administration determines a student's appearance, grooming, or mode of dress interferes with or disrupts the educational process or school activities or poses a threat to the health or safety of the student or others, the student will be directed to make modifications or will be sent home for the day.
 A parent or guardian will be notified.
+Detailed information on the school district's "Student Dress and Appearance" Policy 504 can be found on the district website.